abinit/abiconfig/README.md

     ```
         #SBATCH --exclude=mb-neh[070,201-212],mb-har[001-014],mb-har[101-116],mb-opt[111-116]
     ```
-    See core.qtemplate.py for the list of options that can be specified for each `qtype`.
+    See `abiconfig.core.qtemplate` for the list of options that can be specified for each `qtype`.